JelleFirlefyn/IAC-Nextcloud-Ansible/README.md

 1. Updates the OS.
 1. Installing necessary packages and dependencies.
-1. Disabling SELinux until the next reboot and firewall rules as necessary.
+1. Disabling SELinux until the next reboot and firewall rules as necessary {opens http & https ports}.
 1. Configuring Apache and its modules.
 1. Configuring the MySQL database and creating necessary databases and users for Nextcloud.
 1. Configuring PHP and its modules.